sirBobz/worldbank.org-v2-datacatalog/README.md

 ### Features ###

-* Authentication (registration, login, logout)
+* Authentication (registration, email verification, login, logout)

-* On register/login, view the transactions on the dashboard.
-The transactions are as a result of GET request from the API call.
+* On register/login, view the data on the dashboard.
+The data is as a result of GET request from the API call.